To say one of the oldest and most interesting building blocks in Bellefontaine was facing substantial decay is an understatement.

 First on the list was to find someone to utilize the seven second-floor apartments as short-term rentals.
 There are only two hotels in the entire county and lodging has been a major issue facing the area.
 The Flats at Rainbow Row now offers beautifully curated and fully furnished shortterm rentals that are available for overnight, weekend, or extended stays.

 Not many small towns are actively recruiting tattoo studios, but maybe they should be.
-Salty Swan is a local artisan, providing detailed and high-quality tattoos that people travel for miles to receive.
-When they come to receive their tattoo, they often stay upstairs at the short-term rentals, eat at downtown restaurants, and visit other downtown businesses.
+Wild Mushroom Tattoos is a local artisan, providing detailed and high-quality tattoos that people travel for miles to receive.
+When they come to receive their tattoo, they often stay upstairs at the short-term rentals, eat at downtown restaurants, and visit other downtown businesses

-The Rainbow Row district offers truly unique retail options to locals and visitors, and the addition of short-term rentals creates a symbiotic environment for other businesses downtown.
+The district offers unique mix of retail options to locals and visitors, and the addition of short-term rentals creates a symbiotic environment for other businesses downtown.

 The community accent chair